FIVE FROM FINLAND: Games

 “Of course, games will teach you logic and dexterity, but high-quality children’s games also support other important skills such as emotional intelligence and creative problem solving,” the company assured.
 “Together with our partner, UNESCO, we strive to promote learning through play.”

-In an endearing about-face to the globe-conquering antics of Marvel and DC, ask a random group of Finns who are their favourite comic book characters and you’re pretty much guaranteed to hear ‘the Moomins’ from some, if not all of them.
+Ask a random group of Finns who are their favourite comic book characters and you’re pretty much guaranteed to hear ‘the Moomins’ from some, if not all, of them in an endearing about-face to the globe-conquering antics of Marvel and DC.
 These same folks would then be able to tell you why, in a variety of languages – such is the enthusiasm here for expressing yourself in different tongues.

 This Espoo-based company brings together these two Finnish passions, helping children to learn a foreign language with the gently gamified help of the Moomins.
 Playvation was founded on the belief that digital technologies will revolutionise language learning and the realisation that most of the available digital solutions are not rooted in pedagogy.